 And then there’s the matter of returnability, which bookstores require with books they stock, but which CreateSpace sensibly denies.
 The upshot is that bookstores will special order the book on customer request, but they definitely will not stock it.

 The Lightning Source connection also comes with its own set of complications.
-For instance, it can take much longer to get a change made at Lightning through CreateSpace than it would if you were working with Lightning directly.
+For instance, it can take much longer to get a change made at Lightning through CreateSpace than it would if you were working with Lightning directly or through IngramSpark.
 So, you could easily have a space of weeks in which CreateSpace and Lightning were each selling your book with a different list price, or even in a different version.

-Another complication can arise when a CreateSpace publisher moves to Lightning.
-This commonly happens as a publisher gains more experience and focuses on profitability—after all, why give a hefty percentage to an intermediary if you don’t have to?
-(My book POD for Profit gives tips for the move and explains in detail how to work with Lightning.)
+Another complication can arise when a publisher outgrows the EDC and decides to supplement CreateSpace by setting up with Lightning either directly or through IngramSpark.
+This may happen as a publisher gains more experience and books and focuses on profitability—after all, why give a hefty percentage to an intermediary if you don’t have to?
+(My book POD for Profit gives tips for the move and explains in detail how to work with Lightning directly.)
 But if your book has been distributed by Lightning through the EDC, Lightning already has the book identified by ISBN in a CreateSpace account.

 Though I know one publisher who was able to work this out, it cost her several weeks or more of lost sales.
-So, even if you own the original ISBN, it’s probably wisest to give your book a new one when moving to Lightning.
+So, even if you own the original ISBN, it’s probably wisest to give your book a new one when moving it.

 The final EDC outlet is “Libraries and Academic Institutions.”
 This is a tie-in to Baker & Taylor, the second-largest U.S. book wholesaler.
 Now, the truth is, B&T sells to bookstores as well as to schools and libraries, just as Ingram sells to schools and libraries as well as to bookstores.
 But each wholesaler has its area of primary strength, and CreateSpace has chosen to simplify its outlet names to reflect this.